 Indeed, it’s not at all hard to look at census data and see just how closely neighborhood boundaries match with divisions based on class or race.
 The lines between the white enclaves of Mount Greenwood or Beverly stand out starkly against the African-American neighborhoods of the South Side.
 On the North Side, crossing the river clearly moves one from Lincoln Park and Lakeview, land of the bougie lakefront liberals, into the mixed and gentrifying domains of Wicker Park and Logan Square.
 Ours is a city built of neighborhoods, which are in turn built on an atavistic sensibility.

 Chicago neighborhoods are also a thing of flux.
 They change with the generations – shifting with the flows of money and people.
-Wicker Park, as our food tour by foot explores, has been the “Polish Downtown,” a Hispanic neighborhood, and now a (mostly) white hipster haven.
+Wicker Park has been the “Polish Downtown,” a Hispanic neighborhood, and now a (mostly) white hipster haven.
 The boundaries have some warp and weft to them as well, especially when it comes to mini-neighborhoods.
 Lincoln Park, Lakeview, and Uptown all have wildly varying borders depending on whether or not you’re counting subdivisions like Buena Park or the Ranch Triangle.
 Sometimes neighborhoods just straight up relocate, as Chinatown once did.